oakes/java-assignments/curriculum/week4.md

     * `com.sparkjava:spark-core:2.3`
   * Project Structure -> Modules -> New Folder...
     * Call it "resources" and mark it as such
-  * Difference between serving static files and creating routes
   * Project Structure -> Libraries -> Add the Mustache library
     * `com.sparkjava:spark-template-mustache:2.3`
-  * Create `resources/templates/index.html` and a GET route
+  * Create `resources/templates/login.html` and a GET route
-  * Create `resources/templates/account.html` and a GET route
+  * Create `resources/templates/home.html` and a GET route
-  * Add create account form to `index.html`
+  * Add create account form to `login.html`
-  * Create a POST route that saves the username/password into an object
+  * Create a POST route that saves the username into an object
   * Display the name on the account page

 ### Day 2